Processing and Packaging Machinery Association: Machinery Update

 Launched in 1989, Machinery Update is the official publication of the PPMA, which targets key buyers and industry decision makers.

 The bimonthly magazine is devoted to publishing news of technical developments in the design and use of processing equipment and packaging machinery.
 It also features news and trends on robotics and automation, and industrial vision.

 Affiliations

 The PPMA is an affiliate member of Make UK, formerly the Engineering Employers' Federation, which represents UK manufacturers.
 The Association is also a member of Export Partners UK.

-About the PPMA Group of Associations
+About Automate UK

-The PPMA Group of Associations is an unincorporated trading brand of PPMA Limited.
+Automate UK (previously named the PPMA Group of Associations until 30 November 2023) is an unincorporated trading brand of PPMA Limited.
 It comprises the business activities of the PPMA, BARA and UKIVA, headquartered in Wallington, Surrey.
-The Group's current Chairman is James Causebrook, who took over from David Barber on 5 December 2022.
+The Group's current Chairman is Peter Williamson (CEO), who took over from James Causebrook on 6 December 2024.
+Mark Stepney was appointed Vice Chairman.